WBNR

 WLNA (1260 AM) is a commercial radio station licensed to Beacon, New York, and serving the Hudson Valley.
 The station is owned by Pamal Broadcasting and calls itself "The Beacon."
-It simulcasts a conservative talk radio format with sister stations WLNA 1460 AM in Peekskill and WGHQ 920 AM in Kingston.
-The studios are on New York State Route 52 in Beacon.
+It simulcasts a conservative talk radio format with sister stations WLNA (1420 AM) in Peekskill and WGHQ (920 AM) in Kingston.
+The studios are located on New York State Route 52 in Beacon.

 WBNR is powered at 1,000 watts by day and 400 watts at night.
 It has a directional antenna using a two-tower array at 475 South Avenue in the city of Beacon.
 Programming is also hear on 100-watt FM translator W243EM at 96.5 MHz.

 Programming

 Weekdays on "The Beacon" (WBNR, WLNA and WGHQ) begin with a local news and interview show, Hudson Valley Focus with Tom Sipos.
 The rest of the day, nationally syndicated programs are heard: Brian Kilmeade, Dan Bongino, Charlie Kirk, Joe Pags, Bill O'Reilly, America at Night with Rick Valdés, Red Eye Radio and America in the Morning.
 Weekends feature specialty shows on travel, golf, cars and guns.
 Syndicated weekend hosts include Dave Ramsey, Larry Elder, Hugh Hewitt, Mike Gallagher, Rudy Maxa and Eric Metaxas.

 The Beacon carries live sports including New York Rangers hockey, New York Knicks basketball and Army Black Knights football from nearby West Point.